avivace/j2-resume/resume.md

 October 2017 - Present
 :   **Full Stack Developer, UX Designer**; Università degli Studi di Milano Bicocca, Milan :   Scholarship holder.
 Leading the development of a new software for [CoderBot](http://www.coderbot.org/), an educative robot used in primary schools to teach coding and algorithmic thinking to children.
 Documenting the software and hardware architecture, restructuring the existing stack.
-Raspberry Pi 2, 3.Vue.JS, Vuetify, Axios, Python, Flask, Debian/Raspbian, QEMU.
+Developing the new web application in Vue.js while rewriting the backend and the APIs using OpenAPI/Swagger standards and Connexion.
+Raspberry Pi 2, Vue.js, VueX, Vuetify, Axios, Python, Flask, Connexion, Debian/Raspbian, QEMU.

+January 2018 - Present
+:   **Software Consultant, Full Stack Developer**; Hawks Holding, Arcore :   Mantaining and designing Wordpress websites with commercial themes and additional components.
+Developing ad-hoc tools to support the businesses of the Holding and showcase them to the public.

 August 2017 - December 2017
 :   **Software Consultant, Full Stack Developer**; G4i, Arcore